 Old Weird, New Weird, or Just Plain Weird

 This was my favourite panel at WFC 2015, simply because it was a room full of weird people talking about weird things.
-I won’t give too detailed a run through as you can listen to the entire panel here.

 First up, the panel started by giving their definitions of weird fiction.
 It seems obligatory at every con to have a panel trying to define weird fiction (I have even been on one), but in this case the panelists knew what they were talking about.
 Listed below are some of the reoccurring themes from weird fiction (author’s name abbreviated at the end).